-Engine or Machine Assembler Definition Construct, assemble, or rebuild machines, such as engines, turbines, and similar equipment used in such industries as construction, extraction, textiles, and paper manufacturing.
+Engine or Machine Assembler Job Description Construct, assemble, or rebuild machines, such as engines, turbines, and similar equipment used in such industries as construction, extraction, textiles, and paper manufacturing.

 - Set up and operate metalworking machines, such as milling or grinding machines, to shape or fabricate parts.